 Student ResearcherGoogle

-- Conducted research on the future of multimodal AI-driven AR interfaces at the Blended Interaction Research & Devices (BIRD) lab under the mentorship of Mar Gonzalez-Franco, Eric Gonzalez, Ruofei Du and Harish Kulkarni.
+- Conducted research on the future of multimodal AI-driven AR interfaces at the Blended Intelligence Research & Devices (BIRD) Lab under the mentorship of Mar Gonzalez-Franco, Eric Gonzalez, Ruofei Du, and Harish Kulkarni.

 Research InternNiantic Labs